-On November 8-10th, I was able to compete in The University of Texas Southwestern Medical School U-Hack Med Hackathon.
+On November 8-10th, I competed in the The University of Texas Southwestern Medical School U-Hack Med Hackathon.
 I attended the event last year and helped multiple groups as a facilitator and mentor, but this year I applied to compete on a team and was accepted!
 The 48-hour event was a great learning experience and an amazing way to meet new people from varied backgrounds.

 I was on Team 9.
 Our team’s project was entitled “REAL-TIME CARDIAC ASSESSMENT OF CATHETERIZATION-DERIVED FICK AND CMR-DERIVED FLOW” and focused on using machine learning and AI to reduce the time it takes for children to undergo pediatric heart catherization procedures.
 For a full description of the project, click here.
 In the procedure, a wire with a balloon attached to the end is inserted into a large vein near the child’s groin, then guided up through the torso into the heart and surrounding veins and arteries.
 In the past, this procedure has been done using x-rays to allow the physician to see the wire as it moves.
 However, this makes an already risky procedure even more dangerous.
 Studies have shown that children that are exposed to 2-4 hours of x-rays (the amount of time a procedure typically takes) are 3-4 times more likely to develop cancer later in life.
 More recently, cardiologists have been performing radiation-free heart catheterizations using an MRI to view the wire and balloon.
 In both procedures, the child has to be put under general anesthesia for the entire time.
 This much anesthesia carries a high risk of causing developmental and neurological problems.
 Thus, anything that can be done to reduce the exposure to x-rays and amount of time the child is under anesthesia can significantly reduce potential risks.
 This was our challenge.
 Click here for more info on radiation-free heart catheterizations at Children’s Medical Center in Dallas.